-There are only a few controls located on the upper-right corner of the D50.
+There are only a few controls located on the upper-right corner of the D70.
 They include:

-Viewfinder eyepiece: The rubber eyecup shields the viewfinder from extraneous light, much like a lens hood - a necessary component

-- because light entering the viewfinder can affect the exposure meter.
-The eyecup is removable and can be replaced by a cap to block that extra light when the camera is used on a tripod. - Diopter correction control: Slide this lever to adjust the diopter correction for your eyesight.
-The lever is normally hidden behind the eyecup, but you can see it in the inset in figure 1.11. - ◆ AE/AF (autoexposure/autofocus) lock button: Depending on settings you make in the Setup menu (see Chapter 2), pressing this button will lock exposure, focus setting, or both, either until you release the button or press it a second time. - Command dial: This dial is spun to change settings such as shutter speed, bracketing, or shooting mode, depending on what function button is being pressed at the same time.
+- Viewfinder eyepiece: The rubber eyecup shields the viewfinder from extraneous light, much like a lens hood - a necessary component because light entering the viewfinder can affect the exposure meter.
+The eyecup is removable and can be replaced by a cap to block that extra light when the camera is used on a tripod. - Diopter adjustment control: Slide this lever to adjust the diopter correction for your eyesight. - AE/AF (autoexposure/autofocus) lock button: Depending on settings you make in the Setup menu (see Chapter 2), pressing this button will lock exposure, focus setting, or both, either until you release the button or press it a second time. - Main command dial: This dial is spun to change settings such as shutter speed, bracketing, or shooting mode, depending on what function button is being pressed at the same time.